 Quality and safety are the number one priority of beverage products before they are released into the market.

-In summary, the above article has shared in detail each specific stage in the normal beverage production.
+In summary, the above article has shared in detail each specific stage in normal beverage production.
 For each step, the manufacturer needs to pay attention to many factors, the most important being the safety and quality of the product before putting it on the market.
 These are also the problems that many newbies in the beverage market encounter many obstacles..